When Should You Cut Back Shrubs & Trees According to Their Type?

 Loppers

 Loppers are basically strong secateurs with long handles.
 The extra length allows you to exert much more pressure with both hands when cutting thicker branches.
-They are perfect for cutting smaller tree branches or stems in hard to access areas, such as the centre of a thorny bush.
+They are perfect for cutting smaller tree branches or stems in hard-to-access areas, such as the centre of a thorny bush.

 Cut and hold pruners